Three students organizing vials in a lab classroom

 • The School of Pharmacy hosts a variety of student organizations, several of which are available to PharmTox students.
 Junior and senior class presidents are elected each year and represent each cohort by providing feedback, as well as serve on various School of Pharmacy committees to represent the PharmTox program.

 • Students are required to participate in a scientific research experience for at least one semester after being admitted to the major, though continued research involvement before and after admission to the major is highly encouraged.
-The Biocommons website has step-by-step information on how to find a research opportunity, and students can also speak with the advisor for additional guidance.
+The WISCIENCE website has step-by-step information on how to find a research opportunity, and students can also speak with the advisor for additional guidance.

 • Study abroad is definitely possible, although a winter session, spring break, or summer session experience fits most easily with the PharmTox curriculum.
 Visit the Study Abroad Major Advising Page for PharmTox to learn more.